-Participate in the third University of Denver Summit on Internationalization and be a part of the conversation.
+Participate in the fourth Internationalization Summit at the University of Denver and be a part of the conversation.
 The purpose of the summit is to highlight, celebrate, challenge, and discuss the various ways in which faculty, staff, and students across our region connect with and participate in the global community.
-This summit is envisioned to serve as a conduit for discussion and sharing of what the internationalization of higher education means and how it is carried out.
+This summit is broadly envisioned to serve as a conduit for discussion and sharing of what the internationalization of higher education means and how it is carried out.

 All members of the regional Colorado and Wyoming academic community (faculty, staff, administrators, graduate and undergraduate students) are encouraged to submit proposals and participate in the summit.
 The summit will be primarily focused on research presentations, but will also include various events such as applied workshops, lectures, as well as round-table and panel discussions.